 I remember the times that my sisters and I would sit around and discuss recipes and why they did or did not work.
 It was fun to hear about new ideas or tips to make our cooking more enjoyable.
 I have had the same experiences with a group of friends chatting with a glass of wine in one hand and sharing ideas.

 Since it is not possible to get everyone in the same room to have this remarkable sharing experience I am trying to create the next best forum: A Harmony of Flavors Blog.
-Please contact me here or on my website so we can start learning from each other.
+Please contact me so we can start learning from each other.